Technical Details#

 The autoflush setting is intentionally different.
 Async sessions disable autoflush because autoflush can turn a read operation into an implicit write and database I/O must happen at explicit awaited SQLAlchemy boundaries.
 Restly’s async CRUD helpers flush explicitly when writes should hit the database.
 Sync sessions keep SQLAlchemy’s default autoflush behavior, preserving the usual unit-of-work ergonomics where ORM queries see pending in-session changes.

-Projects that provide custom sessionmakers or session generators should preserve these assumptions unless they deliberately want different behavior.
+Projects with custom sessionmakers or generators should preserve these defaults unless they need different behavior.

 See Also#